-In the first six months of 2019, there were six spinning events and all of them were less than 10 minutes.
+In the first nine months of 2019, there were 10 spinning events and only one lasted more than 10 minutes.
 The MMU has reported synchronized reserve event response levels and recommended that PJM take action to increase compliance rates.
 Most resources respond at 100 percent but some resources consistently fail to fully respond.
-In the first six months of 2019, there were no spinning events of 10 minutes or longer.